exakat/php-dictionary/src/index/framework.md

 # Framework
 A framework is a library of code and practices that helps building PHP applications.
 Frameworks provide common features, such as forms, authentications, templating, database access and security.

 Frameworks are often described as a platform: they stand as a layer above PHP, with its own conventions and behaviors.
-PHP is the language of the framework, and the language used to extends the framework.
+PHP is the language of the framework, and the language used to extend the framework.

-Frameworks provides a set of tools and components to build applications, though they usually do not provide a comprehensive service out of the box: the framework must be used to build the application, usually in an original and creative way.
+Frameworks provide a set of tools and components to build applications, though they usually do not provide a comprehensive service out of the box: the framework must be used to build the application, usually in an original and creative way.
 For example, a framework may be used to build a forum or a CMS, while the opposite is rarely possible.

 There are lots of frameworks written with PHP.
 In alphabetical order, here is a non exhaustive list: